Ozone depletion: Ozone depletion and global warming

-In 2019, NASA reported that there was no significant relation between size of the ozone hole and the climate change.

 Misconceptions

 CFC weight

 Since CFC molecules are heavier than air (nitrogen or oxygen), it is commonly believed that the CFC molecules cannot reach the stratosphere in significant amounts.
-However, atmospheric gases are not sorted by weight; the forces of wind can fully mix the gases in the atmosphere.
-Lighter CFCs are evenly distributed throughout the turbosphere and reach the upper atmosphere, although some of the heavier CFCs are not evenly distributed.
+However, atmospheric gases are not sorted by weight at these altitudes; the forces of wind can fully mix the gases in the atmosphere.
+Some of the heavier CFCs are not evenly distributed.

-Percentage of man-made chlorine
+Percentage of human-made chlorine

-Another misconception is that "it is generally accepted that natural sources of tropospheric chlorine are four to five times larger than man-made ones."
-While this statement is strictly true, tropospheric chlorine is irrelevant; it is stratospheric chlorine that affects ozone depletion.
+Another misconception is that natural sources of chlorine are several times larger than human-made ones.
+While this statement is true for tropospheric chlorine, that is irrelevant to ozone depletion, which is only affected by stratospheric chlorine.
 Chlorine from ocean spray is soluble and thus is washed by rainfall before it reaches the stratosphere.
 CFCs, in contrast, are insoluble and long-lived, allowing them to reach the stratosphere.
 In the lower atmosphere, there is much more chlorine from CFCs and related haloalkanes than there is in HCl from salt spray, and in the stratosphere halocarbons are dominant.
-Only methyl chloride, which is one of these halocarbons, has a mainly natural source, and it is responsible for about 20 percent of the chlorine in the stratosphere; the remaining 80 percent comes from manmade sources.
+Only methyl chloride, which is one of these halocarbons, has a mainly natural source, and it is responsible for about 20 percent of the chlorine in the stratosphere; the remaining 80 percent comes from human-made sources.

 Very violent volcanic eruptions can inject HCl into the stratosphere, but researchers have shown that the contribution is not significant compared to that from CFCs.
 A similar erroneous assertion is that soluble halogen compounds from the volcanic plume of Mount Erebus on Ross Island, Antarctica are a major contributor to the Antarctic ozone hole.

 Nevertheless, a 2015 study showed that the role of Mount Erebus volcano in the Antarctic ozone depletion was probably underestimated.
-Based on the NCEP/NCAR reanalysis data over the last 35 years and by using the NOAA HYSPLIT trajectory model, researchers showed that Erebus volcano gas emissions (including hydrogen chloride (HCl)) can reach the Antarctic stratosphere via high-latitude cyclones and then the polar vortex.
-Depending on Erebus volcano activity, the additional annual HCl mass entering the stratosphere from Erebus varies from 1.0 to 14.3 kt.
+Based on the NCEP/NCAR reanalysis data over the last 35 years and by using the NOAA HYSPLIT trajectory model, researchers showed that gas emissions from the volcano (including hydrogen chloride (HCl)) can reach the Antarctic stratosphere via high-latitude cyclones and then the polar vortex.
+Depending on the level of its volcanic activity, the additional annual HCl mass entering the stratosphere from Erebus varies from 1.0 to 14.3 kt.